 Blair Brettschneider, founder & Executive director

-Ashley Marine, Director of girl engagement
+Ashley Marine, Deputy Director

 Ashley received her undergraduate degree from Xavier University, where she concentrated on social work and peace studies, before receiving her master’s degree in social service administration from the University of Chicago.
 During her undergraduate studies, Ashley studied abroad in Ghana, where she collaboratively provided street education with girls engaged in migrant labor work.
 Ashley’s work and studies have primarily been focused on inequalities based on gender and sexuality, empowering women and girls and advocating for their rights.
 In her free time, Ashley enjoys singing show tunes, dancing, and exploring all that Chicago has to offer.